opalsecurity/terraform-provider-opal/docs/resources/group_user.md

 ### Optional

 - `access_level_remote_id` (String) The remote ID of the access level to grant to this user.
 If omitted, the default access level remote ID value (empty string) is used.
 Requires replacement if changed.
 - `duration_minutes` (Number) Must be set to 0.
 Any nonzerovalue in terraform does not make sense.
-Requires replacement if changed. ; must be one of ["0"]; Default: 0
+Default: 0; must be "0"; Requires replacement if changed.

 ### Read-Only